Use packages from npmjs.com

 The npm client is designed to work with a single primary registry (what Package Management calls a feed).
 It also supports secondary scoped registries.
 Scoped registries can only be used to install packages whose names begin with the scope prefix, so their usage is more restrictive.
 If you want to use both private packages you've created and public packages from npmjs.com, we recommend using upstream sources.

-Upstream sources allow you to merge the contents of npmjs.com into your feed such that the npm client can install packages from both locations.
-Enabling upstream sources also automatically enables caching.
+The npmjs.com upstream source allows you to merge the contents of npmjs.com into your feed such that the npm client can install packages from both locations.
+Enabling upstream sources also automatically enables saving of packages you use from the upstream source.
 This is the recommended way to use Package Management with npm.
 Upstreams give you the most flexibility to use a combination of scoped- and non-scoped packages in your feed, as well as scoped- and non-scoped packages from npmjs.com.

 Enable npmjs.com as an upstream

 To use npmjs.com as an upstream source, either create a new feed or edit an existing feed.

 On a new feed

 - Create a new feed.
 Ensure you leave the "Use packages from public sources through this feed" radio button selected.